-The goal of this monitoring plan is to provide advice and guidance for municipalities to develop an effective monitoring plan.
-The key is to obtain accurate and informative data across the area of interest over an extended period of time that meets regulatory requirements, assure management goals are being attained, evaluate ecosystem condition, and equitably allocate pollutant loads.
+The goal of this plan is to provide advice and guidance for municipalities to develop an effective monitoring program.
+The key is to obtain accurate and informative data across the area of interest over an extended period of time to meet regulatory requirements, ensure management goals are being attained, evaluate ecosystem condition, and equitably allocate pollutant loads.